 For trade receivables, the Company recognizes impairment loss allowance based on lifetime ECL at each reporting date, right from its initial recognition.
 For other financial assets, the Company determines whether there has been a significant increase in the credit risk since initial recognition.
 If credit risk has not increased significantly, 12 month ECL is used to provide for impairment loss.
-However, if credit risk has increased significantly, lifetime ECL is used.
+However, if credit risk has increased significantly.